Advanced Manufacturing Design Technology

 Finish in 2 years by completing 16 credits a semester for 4 semesters

 The length of time to complete the degree is based on a student taking only the courses required for the program as listed in our online catalog.
-It does not include the cost of foundations courses that may be required based on ACCUPLACER, COMPASS, ASSET or ACT scores, retaking courses or taking courses that are not required by your program of study.
+It does not include the cost of foundations courses that may be required based on assessment scores, retaking courses or taking courses that are not required by your program of study.

 Check out Career Coach to learn about job openings, pay and careers.